 Home health aides provide direct assistance with activities of daily living, food preparation, and shopping in the patient’s home.

-Bereavement counselors provide counseling to the patient, and to the patient’s loved ones for up to 13 months after the patient’s death.
+Bereavement counselors provide counseling to the patient and the patient’s loved ones for up to 13 months after the patient’s death.

 Volunteers provide any extra support, such as companionship, visiting, and assisting with errands.

 According to the World Health Organization, palliative care primarily focuses on non-contagious causes of death, as noncontagious diseases represent a significant majority of worldwide deaths.
 Most adult patients needing palliative care suffer from progressive, non-cancerous diseases, followed by patients that suffer from cancerous diseases.
 However, an exception is made for Africa, where the vast majority of patients needing palliative care suffer terminal illnesses related to HIV/AIDS.